41 Types of Workplace Fraud + Top Prevention and Detection Tips

 In this guide, you’ll learn about nearly every type of employee fraud you could possibly encounter, warning signs of fraud schemes, and how to detect them early or prevent them all together to protect your company’s finances.

-i-Sight software is a better way to manage investigations. i-Sight is a specialized investigative case management tool to make your investigations more efficient and consistent.
-Request your demo of i-Sight to find out how users are saving time, closing more cases, reducing risk, and improving compliance.
+Case IQ software is a better way to manage investigations.
+Case IQ is a specialized investigative case management tool to make your investigations more efficient and consistent.
+Request your demo of Case IQ to find out how users are saving time, closing more cases, reducing risk, and improving compliance.

 One of the biggest challenges of detecting, investigating, and preventing employee fraud is the sheer number of types of fraud and theft.
 Each requires a different discovery method and needs to be handled in a different way.